GijsTimmers/kotnetcli/README.md

         git clone https://github.com/GijsTimmers/kotnetcli.git

-3. Create the file credentials.py in the kotnetcli directory, and put this data in it:

-        gebruikersnaam = "s0123456"
-        wachtwoord = "w4chtw00rd"

-4. Mark kotnetcli.py as executable:
+3. Mark kotnetcli.py as executable:

         chmod +x kotnetcli*

-5. Run kotnetcli.py:
+4. Run kotnetcli.py:

         ./kotnetcli*

+When run for the first time, kotnetcli will ask you for your username and password.
+Both will be stored safely in the keyring of your desktop environment.

 You can add kotnetcli to your autostart programs to log in to Kotnet at boot-time.